yrikw/marketplace_app/README.md

 ### Target audience
 - People who has a kitchen garden
 - People who likes cooking
-- People who started a small food bussiness
 - People who want to buy fresh vegetables and fruits from local area
-- People who want to build a connection in their local community especially if they now work from home due to COIVD-19.
+- People who want to build a connection in their local community especially if they work from home due to COIVD-19

 ### Tech stack
 - HTML